Michael Harris II Player Props: Braves vs. Diamondbacks

-After going 0-for-3 in his most recent game, Michael Harris II and the Atlanta Braves face the Arizona Diamondbacks (who will start Merrill Kelly) at 9:40 PM ET on Friday.
+Michael Harris II -- 0-for-3 in his last game -- will be in action for the Atlanta Braves against the Arizona Diamondbacks, with Ryne Nelson on the mound, on June 3 at 10:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Athletics.
+He had a hitless showing in his last game (0-for-3) against the Diamondbacks.

 Michael Harris II Game Info & Props vs. the Diamondbacks